-With limited capacity Disney implemented a reservation system for Savi’s Workshop.
+With limited capacity Disney implemented a reservation system for Savi’s Workshop and Droid Depot.
 Said reservation includes guaranteed entry into Galaxy’s Edge.
-But be warned that a credit card will be required to make a reservation and you will be charged a cancellation fee ($200 for the lightsaber, $99 for a droid) if you are a no-show.
+But be warned that a credit card will be required to make a reservation and you will be charged a cancellation fee ($200 for the lightsaber, $100 for a droid) if you are a no-show.

 To make reservations, visit Star Wars: Galaxy’s Edge—Status and Access in the My Disney Experience app or visit:

-Limited same-day, walk up opportunities ay be available.
+Limited same-day, walk up opportunities are available.
 Please check at the location for availabilities.